MBP Appointment Policy

 Medical Biophysics has revised the appointments policy such that excellent scientists with protected research time less than the current threshold of 75% can be considered for appointment.
 Also, the previous restrictions preventing cross-appointments have been removed.
 Faculty are required to maintain a high standard of scientific excellence and are required to contribute to the department on an ongoing basis as set out in the Faculty Expectations policy.
 These expectations are now formalized such that all faculty will be assessed based on these criteria every three years.
 Renewal of status only appointments will be contingent on holding a research appointment at one of the partner research institutes, maintaining the existing standards of academic excellence, and committing to graduate education by fulfilling the duties defined in the Faculty Expectations policy.

 The previous requirements for protected research time have been replaced with a system whereby membership in the department is contingent on meeting the existing expectations for scientific excellence and on fulfilling the expectations for participation, teaching, and commitment to graduate education defined in the Faculty Expectations policy.
 In addition, we have removed the existing restrictions on cross-appointing faculty from other departments.
 The previous requirements that a faculty member demonstrate scientific excellence, lead an independent research program, and hold an ongoing research appointment that is renewable contingent on academic performance is unchanged by this policy.
 In practice, academic performance is typically only rigorously reviewed by the department at the time of appointment or when a faculty member applies for promotion.
 This limited approach to scientific review is made possible by the efforts of our partnering research institutes that review faculty on an annual basis and include MBP faculty when reviewing scientists at 3, 5, or 6-year renewal stages.
+All appointments must have an initial, minimum 3-year commitment from the research institute, so that the appointment aligns with the 3-year renewal stage.
 As in the past, the decision to renew a given faculty member’s appointment will remain with the MBP department, which may choose to conduct a detailed review of academic performance as well as contributions to the department when evaluating the renewal of an appointment.

 The revised policy is an important change to the department.
 In particular, it is now possible to hold a clinician investigator appointment and join the MBP department provided the faculty member met the other criteria, including the functional requirements for participation in the department.
 Similarly, Medical Physicists with 50% protected research time – a new type of appointment that is being implemented at UHN/Techna Institute – can be considered for faculty positions in Medical Biophysics.
 As in the past, all applications for appointments need to be reviewed and approved by the Appointments and Promotions Committee.
 Another consequence of the revised policy is that existing faculty that meet the scientific excellence expectations, but not the obligations of the faculty expectations policy could have their appointments terminated.
 The intention for this new policy is not to increase or decrease the size of the department, but rather to promote a high level of engagement as well as academic excellence among faculty.